dentarg/auth0-blog/_posts/2017-12-07-authentication-provider-best-practices-centralized-login.markdown

 ![Auth0 centralized login page](https://cdn.auth0.com/blog/resources/auth0-centralized-login.jpg)

-You can [sign up for a free Auth0 account](https://auth0.com/signup) to try out these features and more to modernize your app's authentication and follow standards-based best practices.
+You can <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account</a> to try out these features and more to modernize your app's authentication and follow standards-based best practices.